Error-NotFound/testGit/readme.txt

 adafd
 ok
-Creating a new branch is quick.
+Creating a new branch is quick & simple_master.